High School Program

 English across the grades involves novel and play studies, writing, grammar, and readings from an anthology.

-In grades 9/10, the students take Algebra 1 and Geometry.
+In 9th & 10th grade, the students take Algebra 1 and Geometry.
 The math courses in 11th and 12th grade are separate classes.
-Students have the choice to take Algebra 2 (11), Pre-Calculus and Trigonometry (12) and/or Business Math.
+Students have the choice to take Algebra 2 (11), Pre-Calculus (12) and/or Business Math.

-Physical Science is studied in grade 9/10.
+Chemistry is taught in either ninth or tenth grade and Physics in the alternate year.
+An apologetics unit on Evolution is taught in the same year as Physics.
 For the juniors and seniors, a choice is made each year on what the majority would like to take: Chemistry, Physics, Biology, or Earth Science.

-In addition to the core subjects, the 9/10 students take four half-credit courses: Computer Studies, Videography, Art and PE.
+In addition to the core subjects, the 9/10 students may choose from the following electives: Web Design, Manufacturing Foundations (Technic Training Center), Yearbook, and Art.
 The juniors and seniors take two mandatory half-credit courses: PE and Spanish.

 To be eligible for graduation, the seniors must complete a Senior Project and receive a passing grade in Reformed Studies (Bible).

 The juniors and seniors also have electives they can choose as part of their 7-credit-a-year course load.
-Life Skills (Home Ec) is the one teacher-led course available.
-The other choices include: Coaching (LYS), Student Tutor Experience, AutoCAD, Work Placement, Music, and a variety of online courses.
+Culinary Arts, Manufacturing Foundations and Horticulture are the three teacher-led course available.

 Further information on specific graduation requirements can be found in the Parent Handbook.